vzcaffaro/programming-languages-2020/README.md

 Many thanks to all with whom I had the opportunity to discuss the contents of the course, including (but not limited to) Roy Crole,  Peter Jipsen, Drew Moshier, Paula Severi, and Fer-Jan de Vries; to the students of 2018 and 19 for continuing challenge and feedback; to all the colleagues from whom I have been learning over the years.

+## The best books on "Programming Languages"

+I list some books that stood the test of time and are less technical and of wider interest.

+- Hofstadter: [Goedel, Escher, Bach](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).
+A wide ranging book bringing together history, art, music and computer science.
+Contains a lot of rewriting and computability theory.
+The reader ends up with a proof of Goedel's incompleteness theorem, without going through a technical and advanced course of logic.

+- Smullyan: [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird).
+Presents a deep but playful account of combinatory logic and the lambda-calculus.

+- Petzold: [The annotated Turing](https://en.wikipedia.org/wiki/The_Annotated_Turing).
+Goes through Turing's famous paper line by line.
+Can be read from a technical point of view, but one can also browse it lightly and pick out the anecdotes.

+...
+I am happy to add your favourites here if you let me know ...

 ## Some links

 These links should go somewhere else in the end but I keep them here for now ...